Laserfiche/lf-repository-api-client-java/README.md

 ## How to contribute

-Technically you could use any editors you like.
-But it's more convenient if you are using either IntelliJ or Eclipse.
-Here is a few useful commands for building and testing the app.
+The project is built using Maven.
+Any text editor or IDE that can work with Maven will be fine.
+At work, we use IDEs like IntelliJ and Eclipse.
+For more information on project structure and developer related inforamtion, see DEVELOPER.md.

 ### Generate the repository client

 1. Download the `swagger-code-gen` command line tool.
 The repo for that library can be found [here](https://search.maven.org/search?q=a:swagger-codegen-cli).
-2. From the root directory of this Git repository, run the command `java -jar swagger-codegen-cli-3.0.34.jar generate -i lf-APIServer.json -l java --artifact-id com.laserfiche.api.client  --api-package com.laserfiche.api.client.apiserver --model-package com.laserfiche.api.client.model`
+2. From the root directory of this Git repository, run the command `java -jar swagger-codegen-cli-3.0.34.jar generate -i swagger.json -l java --artifact-id lf-repository-api-client --api-package com.laserfiche.repository.api.client --model-package com.laserfiche.repository.api.client.model --library retrofit2`

 ### Build, Test, and Package

-See the `./workflow/main.yml`.
+Since we use Maven, any Mavan command should work properly.
+You can also take a look at the workflow file (`./workflow/main.yml`) for quick reference.